Skip to main content

 Is the tasting menu worth it at Araya?

 Yes, if the Chilean-Japanese concept appeals to you on paper.
-Chefs Francisco Araya and Fernanda Guerrero built this menu around their overlapping time in China, Araya's training in Spain and Japan, and Chilean produce used in dialogue with Japanese technique.
+Chefs Francisco Araya and Fernanda Guerrero built this menu around their overlapping time in China, Araya's training in Spain and Japan, Chilean produce used in dialogue with Japanese technique.
 The result — Michelin-starred since 2024 — is not a novelty act.
 If you want a tasting menu with a clear authorial point of view, this one has one.
 If you prefer classical French or Japanese omakase, Jaan or Waku Ghin are more conventional picks.

 What should I wear to Araya?

 Araya is a Michelin-starred restaurant inside the Mondrian Singapore Duxton, a design hotel in a heritage shophouse on Neil Road.
-That context points to smart dress — no shorts or sandals, and something closer to business casual or above would fit the room.
+That context points to smart dress — no shorts or sandals, something closer to business casual or above would fit the room.
 The venue does not publish a dress code in available data, so if you are uncertain, err toward what you would wear to any other one-star restaurant in Singapore.